beego/beedoc/en-US/mvc/controller/session.md

 - SessionCookieLifeTime
   The cookie expire time.
 The cookie is used to store data in client.

-from beego1.1.3, beego removed all the dependencies,if you use these storages: mysql, redis, couchbase, memcache, postgres.
+from beego1.1.3, Beego removed all the dependencies,if you use these storages: mysql, redis, couchbase, memcache, postgres.
 You should install them first:

 	go get -u github.com/astaxie/beego/session/mysql